meet-projects/Y2-Seminar2020-Labs/Day 3, Session 2, Project Introduction/README.md

 > When does this happen?
 </br>

-This happens as a result to **Effective Collaboration!**
+This happens as a result to **Effective Teamwork!**

 > The **whole** is *greater* than the **sum** of its parts.

-- Turn to your partner, "what does it mean to be an effective collaborator?"
+- Turn to your partner, "what does it mean to be an effective team member?"
 </br>

-Some effective collaboration ***characteristics***:
+Some effective teamwork ***characteristics***:
 - listening
 - humility
 - patience